Judge David Soukup

 CASA of Trinity Valley was established in November 1994 under the direction of 173rd District Judge Jack Holland, in an effort to address the needs of abused children in the courts of Henderson County, Texas.
 Since this time, our CASA program has grown tremendously.

 We expanded into Anderson County in 1998 and into Cherokee County in 2002 and changed our name to CASA of Trinity Valley.
 Program growth has occurred due to the increase in the number of victims of child abuse and neglect in our three-county area needing advocacy services.
-We serve 11 courts and over 750 children per year and are ranked just below the major cities of Dallas, San Antonio, Houston, Austin, and Fort Worth at 6th in the state.
+We serve 11 courts and over 850 children per year and are ranked just below the major cities of Dallas, San Antonio, Houston, Austin, and Fort Worth at 6th in the state according to number of children served annually.
 We have also gained the status of being Guardian ad Litem rather than volunteer advocate due to the level of advocacy we provide to the children.

 Last year alone, we were successful in achieving permanent safe homes for over 300 children.
 Since January 2000, we have served over 3,000 children and achieved safe, permanent homes for 2,795 children.
 We have a board of directors which consists of members from each county.
 In 2010 we embarked on a capacity building campaign to increase our recruitment of volunteers and awareness of CASA along with the plight of children in the foster care system.
 We now have offices in all three counties that are fully furnished and staffed.